gardener/gardener/docs/usage/shoot_operations.md

 This might allow you to induct certain behavior without the need to change the `Shoot` specification.
 Some of the operations can also not be caused by changing something in the shoot specification because they can't properly be reflected here.

+Please note: If `.spec.maintenance.confineSpecUpdateRollout=true` then the only way to trigger a shoot reconciliation is by setting the `reconcile` operation, see below.

 ## Immediate reconciliation

 Annotate the shoot with `gardener.cloud/operation=reconcile` to make the `gardenlet` start a reconciliation operation without changing the shoot spec and possibly without being in its maintenance time window: